 - Jack Hartmann loves to move and groove to catchy tunes!
 Have your kids exercise and learn to count by 3s here.

 - With cool space-themed songs, Scratch Garden shows kids how to count by 5s and by 10s.

 - Planning Playtime teaches skip counting to the tune of familiar nursery rhymes.
 Kids will learn to count by 4s to the tune of “Row, Row, Row Your Boat” and by 7s to “Mary Had a Little Lamb.”

 While we don’t partake in the homeschool co-op program anymore, the songs were definitely memorable.

 Skip Counting Games and Worksheets

 You can find skip counting worksheets for 2s and 3s in the Freebies Library!
-Not a member yet?
-Join below!